hyform/drone-testbed-server/README.md

 To get started, log in as the Experimenter and create a session.
 Once you start a session, the users in the team associated with that session can log in.
 Note that each session is tied to a team, and only one session for a team can be active at once.

+To create sessions using the Process Manager features, you should create them in the "2021 Spring Process Manager" Study, otherwise the user documents will not appear.
+If you want to use the feature for other studies, see the scripts/process-manager-2.py for how to create the CustomLinks properly.

 ## Citing HyForm™